"Communities In Schools of Chicago has been instrumental

 of community-minded professionals in our schools and with our community

 partners, and impact Chicago public school children who need help

 the most.
 We are a close-knit team that collaborates and thrives when

 faced with big challenges.
 And we are looking for like-minded people

 to join us.

-Communities In Schools of Chicago currently has one job opening: Development Manager.
+Current Opportunities Communities In Schools of Chicago currently has one opportunity: Development Assistant.